Resources

 Welldoing.org

-Therapist-matching and coach-matching service for in-person and online therapy
+WEBSITE: Therapist-matching and coach-matching service for in-person and online therapy.

 The Snowdrop Tree by Ema Lou Rowe

-BOOK: How to help a child through bereavement; a story with outdoor activities for adults and children to share
+NOVEL/STORY: How to help a child through bereavement; a story with outdoor activities for adults and children to share.

 Supporting Children When Someone They Love Has Died Through Suicide